Essential Concepts#

 • builds a Generic IOC container image

-• publishes the image to github packages (only if the commit is tagged) or other OCI registry
+• publishes the image to an OCI registry (only when the commit is tagged)

 Services Source:

-• tests that the helm Chart is deployable (but does not deploy it)
+• tests that the Helm Chart is deployable (without deploying it)

-• locally launches each IOC instance and loads its configuration to verify that the configuration is valid (no system tests because this would require talking to real hardware instances).
+• launches each IOC instance locally and loads its configuration to verify it is valid (no system tests, as those would need real hardware)

 Documentation Source:

-• builds the sphinx docs that you are reading now
+• builds the Sphinx docs you are reading now

-• publishes it to github.io pages with version tag or branch tag.
+• publishes them to GitHub Pages, tagged by version or branch

 Global Helm Chart Source:

-• publishes it to github packages (only if the commit is tagged) or other OCI registry
+• publishes it to an OCI registry (only when the commit is tagged)

 Continuous Deployment#